BoukeHaarsma23/WattmanGTK/README.md

 on UEFI systems: ```# grub2-mkconfig -o /etc/grub2-efi.cfg```

-Then reboot the machine, if
+Then reboot the machine.
+Once rebooted you can check the current featuremask by
 ```
    printf "0x%08x\n" $(cat /sys/module/amdgpu/parameters/ppfeaturemask)
 ```
-returns the parameter currently in use by the system.
  ### Setting the kernel parameter causes artifacts and glitching
  It could be that setting the kernelparameter can enable features that should not be enabled which could be the cause.